-Important: Refer to your engine owner's manual for additional maintenance procedures.
+Important: Refer to your Engine Operator's Manual for additional maintenance procedures.

-Note: After 50 hours and then every 100 hours thereafter (150, 250, 350, etc.), the hour meter displays CHG OIL to remind you to change the engine oil.
-After every 100 hours, the screen displays SVC to remind you to perform the other maintenance procedures based on a 100-, 200-, or 400-hour schedule.
-These reminders come on starting 3 hours prior to the service interval time and flash at regular intervals for 6 hours.
+Note: After 50 hours and then every 100 hours thereafter (that is at 150, 250, 350, etc.) the hour meter displays CHG OIL to remind you to change the engine oil.
+After every 100 hours, the screen displays SVC to remind you to perform the other maintenance procedures based on a 100, 200, or 400 hour schedule.
+These reminders come on starting three hours prior to the service interval time and flash at regular intervals for six hours.